DEVOTIONALS

 “Wait until your father gets home”.

-no rules.
+there are no rules.

 Discipline is not an enjoyable action by parents because we want